In this section you will find advice for people who identify as LGBTQ+.

 - Discrimination (for example from your landlord or neighbours)

-People who identify as LGBTQ+ are most at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
-This is particularly true of teenagers.
-Go here for our general advice on homelessness and what to do if you are at risk of homelessness.
+People who identify as LGBTQ+ can be at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
+This is particularly true of young people.